Fashion Statements, Main Blog, Shopping for Fashion

 7. Emo – Emo often consists of bright colors, with darker or muted colors as accents.
 This fashion usually doesn’t contain wear much jewelry, instead opting for more graphic or abstract pieces.
 People following the Emo trend usually cut their hair short, wear black eyeliner, and have long nails and mascara.

 8. K-Style – K-Style is a form of a fashion subculture that emerged in Korea in the late 1990s.
 K-Style fashion uses bright colors, cartoon characters, and pop culture symbols.
 As more women in South Korea are joining the workforce, K-Style fashion is moving outside of the country.
+As of now, current trends in the K-Style industry also includes K-Pop as a significant part of its influence, thus making many merchandising sites like https://kplaceshop.com/ and similar, include the styles and trends as part of their products.

 9. Punk – Punk is one of those terms that can conjure up a lot of different ideas, depending on where you’re from.
 In the US, punk is often associated with a certain type of youth subculture or with certain types of music.